Chart Color Schemes

 AreaSearch assessment of residential development activity positions Karnup among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, Karnup has averaged around 65 new dwelling approvals annually.
-Between financial years FY-21 and FY-25, an estimated 327 homes were approved, with a further 26 approved so far in FY-26.
-This averages out to approximately 1.5 new residents per year per dwelling constructed over the past five financial years.
+AreaSearch analysis of ABS building approval numbers shows Karnup averaged around 65 new dwelling approvals annually.
+Between FY21 and FY25, approximately 327 homes were approved, with another 26 approved so far in FY26.
+This translates to about 1.5 new residents per year per dwelling constructed over the past five financial years.

-The average construction value of new dwellings is $366,000, which is moderately above regional levels.
-Karnup has seen $157,000 in commercial approvals this financial year, reflecting its residential nature.
-Compared to Greater Perth, Karnup has 233.0% more new home approvals per person, offering buyers greater choice.
-This activity is well above the national average, indicating strong developer confidence in the area.
-All new construction in Karnup consists of standalone homes, preserving its low-density nature and attracting space-seeking buyers.
+The average value of new dwellings developed is $366,000, indicating a focus on quality construction.
+In FY26, there have been $157,000 in commercial approvals, reflecting Karnup's residential nature.
+Compared to Greater Perth, Karnup has 233.0% more new home approvals per person, offering buyers greater choice and demonstrating strong developer confidence in the area.
+All new construction in Karnup consists of standalone homes, preserving its low-density nature and attracting space-seeking buyers with around 37 people per dwelling approval.
+By 2041, Karnup is expected to grow by approximately 462 residents, with current construction levels likely meeting demand and creating favourable conditions for buyers while potentially exceeding growth forecasts.

-With around 37 people per dwelling approval, Karnup exhibits characteristics of a growth area.
-According to AreaSearch's latest quarterly estimate, Karnup is expected to grow by 462 residents through to 2041.
-Current construction levels should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+Looking ahead, Karnup is expected to grow by 462 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development